abhijaatx/TaskList/README.md

 ## Notes

--Task edits are handled through shared form state (formData + editId).
+#Task edits are handled through shared form state (formData + editId).
--Each username stores a separate list of tasks.
+#Each username stores a separate list of tasks.
--Uses controlled inputs for form reliability.
+#Uses controlled inputs for form reliability.